 Brazil’s Federal Police confirmed that the former president knew about his allies’ attempts to sell jewelry the country received from foreign delegations.
 The messages found on the seized cell phone of Lieutenant Colonel Mauro Cid, Bolsonaro's closest aide, confirmed that the former president knew about the negotiations.

-On August 17, Supreme Court Minister Alexandre de Moraes authorized the disclosure of telephone and financial records of Bolsonaro and his wife, Michelle Bolsonaro, to verify if the money acquired from the jewelry sale was given to the former president.
+On August 17, Supreme Court Justice Alexandre de Moraes authorized the disclosure of telephone and financial records of Bolsonaro and his wife, Michelle Bolsonaro, to verify if the money acquired from the jewelry sale was given to the former president.

 Moraes’ decision occurred on the same day that Mauro Cid’s lawyer, Cezar Bittencourt, informed that his client would admit he sold some of the jewels at the behest of Bolsonaro and had supposedly delivered the money in cash.
 The value may have exceeded 1 million reais (over US$200,000).